-\textbf{Bistability in cell fate switch} Cell fate decision-making is the process that a cell committing to a differentiated state in growth and development undergoes.
-In this process, the bistable switch mechanism is prevalent in directing two mutually exclusive cell fates \cite{angeli2004detection, wang2009bistable, jukam2013opposite, bouldin2015wnt, fang2018cell}.
-One typical example is the maturation of \textit{Xenopus oocytes}, where the immature oocyte represents a default fate and the mature oocyte represents an induced fate \cite{abrieu2001interplay}.
-At a biochemical level, oocyte maturation is controlled by p42 MAPK and cyclin B/Cdc2, which are known to be organized into positive feedback loops \cite{ferrell2002self, xiong2003positive}.
+\textbf{Bistability in cell fate switching} Cell fate decision-making is the process through which a cell commits to a differentiated state in growth and development.
+In this process, the bistable switch mechanism is prevalent in directing two mutually exclusive cell fates \cite{angeli2004detection}.
+One typical example is the maturation of \textit{Xenopus} oocytes; the immature oocyte represents a default fate, and the mature oocyte represents an induced fate \cite{abrieu2001interplay}.
+At the biochemical level, oocyte maturation is controlled by p42 MAPK and cyclin B/Cdc2, which are known to be organized into positive feedback loops \cite{ferrell2002self, xiong2003positive}.
 For example, Mos activates p42 MAPK through the intermediacy of MEK.
-Once active, p42 MAPK feeds back to promote the accumulation of Mos \cite{gotoh1995initiation}.
-Such positive feedback loop makes p42 MAPK show an all-or-none, bistable response to progesterone or microinjected Mos \cite{ferrell1998biochemical}.
-Xiong et al. \cite{xiong2003positive} provides experimental evidence that the p42 MAPK and Cdc2 system with the strong positive feedback loops produce bistability and generate irreversible biochemical response from a transient stimulus \cite{xiong2003positive}.
+Once active, p42 MAPK promotes the accumulation of Mos \cite{gotoh1995initiation}.
+Through such positive feedback, p42 MAPK makes an all-or-none, bistable response to progesterone or to microinjected Mos \cite{ferrell1998biochemical}.
+Xiong et al. \cite{xiong2003positive} provided experimental evidence that the p42 MAPK and Cdc2 systems, with their strong positive feedback loops, produce bistability and generate irreversible biochemical responses after the cell receives transient stimuli \cite{xiong2003positive}.